salt-lick/iota-nelson-node/README.md

 - 18600 on 0.0.0.0 (all IP adresses, internal and external)
 - 16600 on 0.0.0.0 (all IP adresses, internal and external)
 - 3000  on 0.0.0.0 (all IP adresses, internal and external)
+- 5000  on 0.0.0.0 (all IP adresses, internal and external)

 Please assure yourself to set your firewall accordingly
 ## More information

-Please refer to the [IRI - IOTA Node](https://github.com/iotaledger/iri) or [CarrIOTA Nelson client](https://github.com/SemkoDev/nelson.cli) or [CarrIOTA Nelson monitor](https://github.com/SemkoDev/nelson.mon) for more information about the configuration files and further information about the node usage.
+Please refer to the [IRI - IOTA Node](https://github.com/iotaledger/iri), [CarrIOTA Nelson client](https://github.com/SemkoDev/nelson.cli), CarrIOTA Nelson GUI](https://github.com/SemkoDev/nelson.gui) or CarrIOTA Nelson monitor](https://github.com/SemkoDev/nelson.mon) for more information about the configuration files and further information about the node usage.

 ## Author